wjenh/pidp1-mods/Docs/UsingM1pp.md

 If there is no start statement at the end of the program, a warning will be given.
 If there are more lines following the start statement, a warning will be given because the assembler does not process those lines.

+Various combinations of +/- and spaces or tabs is illegal, these are fixed, e.g. '1 + 2' changed to '1+2'.
+A leading - can be an issue as in 'a -b', this probably doesn't do what you expect.
+Rather, it means 'add -b to a'.
+A warning is given.

 ## New features